domlee01/popclip-extension-xendo/README.md

 # popclip-extension-xendo

-Popclip extension for searching on Xendo
+Popclip extension for Xendo

+Highlight test and search on Xendo